mrismanaziz/Reforestation/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.